-NARSC Graduate Student Paper Competition The North American Regional Science Council (NARSC) Graduate Student Paper Award contest is held annually in conjunction with the North American Meetings of the Regional Science Association International (RSAI).
+NARSC Graduate Student Paper Competition The North American Regional Science Council (NARSC) Graduate Student Paper Competition is held annually in conjunction with the North American Meetings of the Regional Science Association International (RSAI).
 This contest encourages the participation of young scholars by providing a forum for paper presentation and discussion by senior scholars in the field of regional science.
-Beginning in 2010, two separate competitions will be held for graduate student papers:
+Beginning in 2010, two separate competitions have been held for graduate student papers:

-1) Graduate-Student-Author Paper Competition: Eligibility for the award is limited to current Masters and PhD students, and/or recent graduates who completed their degrees after September 1, 2014.
+- Graduate-Student-Author Paper Competition: Eligibility for the award is limited to current Masters and PhD students, and/or recent graduates who completed their degree after August 1, 2022.
 Co-authored papers are acceptable; however, all authors listed on a paper must meet the eligibility criteria above.

 If you have any further questions about the NARSC Graduate Student Paper Award contests, please contact the proper individual listed above according to the type of paper being submitted.

 Since the competition’s inception in 2006, first prize in the NARSC Graduate Student Paper Competition has been awarded to the following students:

 - 2006 Thomas Light (Cornell University) and Steven Poelhekke (European University Institute)